What Is Livestreaming?

 In terms of your call to action (CTA), you should never end a livestream without telling the audience what they should do next.
 Whether you are releasing a product, inviting them to the next stream, telling them how to claim a discount/offer or asking for user generated content – there needs to be a defined next step.

 The information in this post is adapted from Convince and Convert, Marketing Week and Business News Daily.
-If you have any questions about effective marketing for your business, especially in the form of on hold messages, please Contact Smart On Hold today.
+If you have any questions about effective phone marketing for your business, especially in the form of on hold messages, please Contact Smart On Hold today.
+We are the on hold marketing experts in Australia.